awsdocs/aws-cdk-guide/doc_source/hello_world.md

 Enter y to approve the changes and delete any stack resources\.

 **Note**
-This wouldn't have worked if we hadn't changed tho bucket's `RemovalPolicy` just a minute ago\!
+This wouldn't have worked if we hadn't changed the bucket's `RemovalPolicy` just a minute ago\!

 If cdk destroy fails, it probably means you put something in your Amazon S3 bucket\.
 AWS CloudFormation won't delete buckets with files in them\.
 Delete the files and try again\.